ygasaino1/TiKi7.github.io/README.md

 ### Commands
-there are two kind of commands for this script
+There are two kind of commands for this script

 - __User Commands__
   - commands used to join __[CHANNELS]__